MathieuSeraphim/SPDTransNet/README.md

 <h3 style="text-align: center;">Python environment</h3>

+This repository was built with PyTorch and PyTorch Lightning.

-This repository has been tested with Python versions 3.8.10 and 3.9.12, with the full list of used libraries available [here](./_z_miscellaneous/documentation/tested_environments).
+It has been tested with Python versions 3.8.10 and 3.9.12, with the full list of used libraries available [here](./_z_miscellaneous/documentation/tested_environments).
 Compatibility with other versions of the presented libraries is not guaranteed.